About DirectMed DPC

 Dr. Travis Simmons

-Patient Care Liaison
+Patient Care Navigator

 Raiza has had a knack for innovation and initiative her whole life.
 Inspired by her desire to help out others, she ventured to telemedicine and decided that it is time to level up.
 From being a clinical nurse, she became a clinical care support staff and assisted visiting doctors in the care of patients.